Let’s talk about the heat and health!

 According to the researches that have been carried out in some European countries, the number of causalities and deaths caused by extremely high temperatures have risen, especially among vulnerable groups.
-Such groups include people with cardiovascular diseases, the elderly, and obese, people who are exercising or working outside as well as those working in heated places such as bakeries, some factories and similar places.
+Such groups include people with cardiovascular diseases, the elderly, and obese.
+The other groups that are at risk are people who are exercising or working outside as well as those working in heated places such as bakeries, some factories and similar places.
 Medical conditions can also increase how susceptible the body is.
 People with heart disease, high blood pressure, respiratory disease and uncontrolled diabetes may need to take special precautions.
 In addition, people with skin diseases and rashes may be more susceptible to heat.
 Other factors include circulatory system capacity, sweat production and the ability to regulate one’s electrolyte balance.

-I once experienced sun stroke that, fortunately, didn’t last long but certainly worried me.
-However, when I put together the circumstances in which it happened and my swift recovery, I accepted it as a strong warning and a good lesson not to exaggerate with physical activities as the sun hits hard and with full potency.
+I once experienced heat stroke that, fortunately, didn’t last long but certainly worried me.
+However, when I put together the circumstances in which it happened and my swift recovery, I accepted it as a strong warning .
+The lesson I learnt was not to exaggerate with physical activities as the sun hits hard and with full potency.

 Heat-related illness can strike anyone.
 High humidity also increases the risk of heat illness because it interferes with the evaporation of sweat, your body’s way of cooling itself.